 Ngong Ping Village is a nice little theme park that was built to capitalize on the rising number of tourists drawn to Tian Tan Buddha and Po Lin Monastery.
 Situated in the highlands of Lantau Island, Ngong Ping Village is accessible via cable car ride from the Ngong Ping 360 basecamp in Tung Chung.

-Upon arrival at the Ngong Ping terminus, tourists are directed to the entrance.
+Upon arrival at the Ngong Ping terminal, tourists are directed to the entrance.
 Ngong Ping Village has a good selection of restaurants, as well as international food franchises, such as Subway or Starbucks.
-There are a number of shops in the village that sell paintings and trinkets, as well as a theatre and a tea house.
+There are a number of shops in the village that sell paintings and trinkets, a tea house, as well as a number of multimedia attractions like Monkey’s Tale theatre.
 A youth hostel is also present in the vicinity for those who would like to stay and explore the natural wonders nearby.

 Ngong Ping Piazza

 To be honest, I didn’t have an idea of where we’re at when we arrived at the Ngong Ping Piazza.
 All I knew was that people were heading in the direction where the Piazza was, and so we followed them.
-A little exhausted from all the walking, my mother paused at one of the benches at the Piazza as I took photographs of the view and statues.
+A little exhausted from all the walking, my mother paused at one of the benches at the Piazza as I took pictures of the view and statues.

 According to the information posted on the Discovery Hong Kong website, I have gotten only as far up to the beginning of the Bodhi Path.
 The archway at the entrance is called the New Pai Lau, which was built in the tradition of Qing Dynasty architecture.
 Meanwhile, the Bodhi Path is marked by the statues of the Twelve Divine Generals, which represent the guards or protectors of the Buddhist religion.
 Forty lotus-shaped lanterns also line both sides of the path.